Last Updated on February 8, 2023 by Jada Glover

 I believe mindset is a huge part of whether or not you can stick to any sort of healthy lifestyle.
-When we change our focus, and we let go of the negative feelings that are attached to eating those foods we feel guilty for eating, we can break the negative thought process cycle.
+When we change our focus, and we let go of the negative feelings that are attached to eating those foods we feel guilty for eating, and we can break the negative thought process cycle.

 Food isn’t inherently bad, but when we eat the wrong kinds of “food” (processed), or we overindulge time and time again, it can become a bad habit.
 Sometimes the negative energy you associate with food can enable the image to grow so strong that at some point, you just suddenly feel like you have to cave in, and then you eat the food.

-So you want to say, “I want to eat healthy food”, eventually, you’ll say, “I want to eat healthy food because I want to be healthy.”
-“I want to be healthy for myself.
+If you ask “why do I want to eat healthy food”, eventually, you’ll say, “I want to eat healthy food because I want to be healthy” or “I want to be healthy for myself.
 I want to feel good.
-I want to chase my baby around more,” whatever your motivating factor is.
+I want to chase my baby around more”.
+Basically, whatever your motivating factor is.

 You’ll want to be the gatekeeper in your mind for these negative thoughts.
 Anytime one crosses into your mind, recognize it, accept that it came, reframe it, and pitch the negative version back out.

 2. Keep Your Serotonin Levels Steady